 Some lenders work directly with service providers.
 They might fund dental work, fertility treatment, or landscaping projects.
 Borrowing is convenient, but it’s wise to shop around and compare offers.

 If you owe money on credit cards with high interest rates, you can pay off those debts with a personal loan that has a lower rate.
-You can eliminate debt more quickly because less of each monthly payment goes toward interest costs.
+You can eliminate debt more quickly, because less of each monthly payment goes toward interest costs.

 Small Home Improvements

-Invest in Yourself
+Investing in Yourself